 - Have the sales professional conduct a self-review before your meeting.
 For example, send them the Key Performance Metrics you want to cover and have them fill in the appropriate data before the meeting.
 Or send them open-ended questions surrounding their key accomplishments, top priorities for the future, personal strengths, or ways you can better help them as their leader.
-This helps your team member prepare for their review and includes them in the process.
-It also allows you to discover what’s important to them and what areas you have alignment or potential disagreement.
+This prepares your team member for their review and includes them in the process.
+It also allows you to discover what’s important to them and what areas you have alignment or potential disagreement with.
 This information is especially key when planning your conversations with team members who have several areas for improvement.

 - Be specific with your feedback.
 “You are doing a great job prospecting” or “I’m expecting you to utilize our CRM tool more effectively” looks and sounds like feedback, but it runs the risk of coming across as your opinion.
 Including specific situations or scenarios where your sales professional excelled or when they needed a higher level of performance or skill will infuse facts and tangibles into the feedback.

 - At Carew, we recommend that whenever you give feedback, you start with everything they do well and end with all identified areas of improvement.
 Most importantly, when transitioning to the areas of improvement, avoid language like “but” or “with that said.”
 Those throw-away phrases can make your team member feel like you are erasing all the great things you just reviewed with them.

 - Follow up.
 This is crucial.
 If you agreed to help your team member with a specific aspect of their performance improvement, you must do so.